What is Depression?

 When the possibility of a relapse is high, it is advisable to follow a proper diet, avoid stress, to exercise and practise yoga regularly, sleep well, avoid alcohol an drug consumption, and continue talk therapy to avoid setting in of depressive thoughts.

-There are many genes that influence depression.
+Many genes influence depression.
 Some of these include genes involved in the creation of neurotransmitters, such as:

-TPH1: The role of TPH1 or Tryptophan Hydroxylase 1 gene is implicated in various psychiatric disorders, including depression.
+- TPH1: The role of the TPH1 or Tryptophan Hydroxylase 1 gene is implicated in various psychiatric disorders, including depression.

 - DRD2: There were associations noted between the DRD2 (dopamine) A1 allele and early-emerging anxious and depressive symptoms in a community sample of preschool-aged children.
 It showed the evidence of a gene-environment relationship and balance of the main effect of child genotype on the child symptoms by parenting.

-- CHRM2: Cholinergic muscarinic 2 receptors (CHRM2) are involved in memory and cognition which are the functions which get impaired in most neuropsychiatric disorders.
+- CHRM2: Cholinergic muscarinic 2 receptors (CHRM2) are involved in memory and cognition, which are the functions that get impaired in most neuropsychiatric disorders.

 - ESR2 (estrogen): Estrogen Receptor alpha (ESR1) is known to regulate gene expression and estrogen response in areas of the brain that are associated with major depression.
 Women with the AA alleles of ESR2 gene polymorphism were shown to have a higher prevalence of lifetime major depression than women with other allele frequencies.